-Wireless carriers annually collect over \$2.8 billion dollars of dedicated taxes, fees, and surcharges from wireless consumers.
+Wireless carriers annually collect over \$2.8 billion dollars of dedicated taxes, fees, and surcharges from wireless consumers nationwide.
 The intent of 911 fees is specifically to support the costs to establish and maintain the emergency communications systems so that PSAPs have the ability to call back wireless 911 callers and pinpoint their location within FCC prescribed guidelines.

 We believe that 911 funding must be limited to "allowable costs" and should not be a funding source for shifting additional expenses to the 911 fund.
 "Allowable costs" could include the nonrecurring costs of establishing a 911 system, the cost of emergency telephone and dispatch equipment, and costs for training for maintenance and operation of the 911 system.
-Conversely, "allowable costs" should not include the cost for leasing real estate, cosmetic remodeling of facilities, salaries or benefits, or emergency vehicles as well as the hiring of outside auditors.
+Conversely, "allowable costs" should not include the cost for leasing real estate, cosmetic remodeling of facilities, salaries or benefits, emergency vehicles or hiring outside auditors.
 The State, Counties and the PSAPs should not be using the 911 fund to pay for such unrelated expenses.

-In the Federal Communication Commission's (FCC) Tenth Annual Report to Congress on State Collection and Distribution of 911 and Enhanced 911 Fees and Charges for the Period January 1, 2017 to December 31, 2017, the FCC identified that Nevada diverted \$1,311,432.00 (57.24% of the fund) 911 funds to support non-911 related public safety programs.1 SB 12, would take Nevada further down this path of 911 fee diversion.
-FCC Commissioner O'Reilly recently stated in a letter to the Governors of New York, New Jersey and Rhode Island, states which have become habitual diverters of 911:
+Additionally, in the Federal Communication Commission's (FCC) Tenth Annual Report to Congress on State Collection and Distribution of 911 and Enhanced 911 Fees and Charges for the Period January 1, 2017 to December 31, 2017, the FCC identified that Nevada diverted \$1,311,432.00 (57.24% of the fund) in 911 funds to support non-911 related public safety programs.1 This diversion is the result of Nevada using 911 funds for the unrelated purpose of paying for the cost of portable recording devices for peace offers.
+Passage of SB 25 would take Nevada further down this path of 911 fee diversion.
+FCC Commissioner O'Reilly recently stated in a letter to the Governors of New York, New Jersey and Rhode Island, states which have become habitual diverters of 911 funds, that: